credativ/plutono/docs/sources/administration/view-server/internal-metrics.md

 +++
-title = "Internal Grafana metrics" description = "Internal metrics exposed by Grafana" keywords = ["grafana", "metrics", "internal metrics"] aliases = ["/docs/grafana/latest/admin/metrics/"] weight = 200
+title = "Internal Plutono metrics" description = "Internal metrics exposed by Plutono" keywords = ["plutono", "metrics", "internal metrics"] aliases = ["/docs/plutono/latest/admin/metrics/"] weight = 200
 +++

-# Internal Grafana metrics
+# Internal Plutono metrics

-Grafana collects some metrics about itself internally.
-Grafana supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.
+Plutono collects some metrics about itself internally.
+Plutono supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.

-For more information about configuration options related to Grafana metrics, refer to [metrics]({{< relref "../../administration/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../../administration/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../../administration/configuration.md" >}}).
+For more information about configuration options related to Plutono metrics, refer to [metrics]({{< relref "../../administration/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../../administration/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../../administration/configuration.md" >}}).

 ## Available metrics

-When enabled, Grafana exposes a number of metrics, including:
+When enabled, Plutono exposes a number of metrics, including:

-- Active Grafana instances
+- Active Plutono instances
 - Number of dashboards, users, and playlists
 - HTTP status codes
 - Requests by routing group
-- Grafana active alerts
+- Plutono active alerts
-- Grafana performance
+- Plutono performance

-## Pull metrics from Grafana into Prometheus
+## Pull metrics from Plutono into Prometheus

-These instructions assume you have already added Prometheus as a data source in Grafana.
+These instructions assume you have already added Prometheus as a data source in Plutono.

-1. Enable Prometheus to scrape metrics from Grafana.
-In your configuration file (`grafana.ini` or `custom.ini` depending on your operating system) remove the semicolon to enable the following configuration options:
+1. Enable Prometheus to scrape metrics from Plutono.
+In your configuration file (`plutono.ini` or `custom.ini` depending on your operating system) remove the semicolon to enable the following configuration options:

    ```
    # Metrics available at HTTP API Url /metrics